craftaro/FabledSkyBlock/README.md

 Forked from [FabledSkyBlock](https://gitlab.com/Songoda/fabledskyblock)

 This fork contains bug fixes, features and improvements:
-- Added option to check location security using `/is visit`
+- Added option to check location security when using `/is visit`
 - Added option to remove water from Island Spawn
 - Added an option to toggle fall damage in certain conditions like when using `/is home`
 - Added per-world generator (editable only from generators.yml, GUI not supported yet)